Energy in Gabon

-Energy in Gabon comes from two main sources, fossil-fuels and hydroelectricity.
-Gabon also relies heavily on oil for its export revenues, exporting both crude oil and petroleum.
+Energy in Gabon comes from two main sources: solid biofuels and waste (accounting for 75%), and fossil fuels, particularly oil.
+Just under half (48%) of Gabon's share of power generation comes from renewables.
+The country is heavily reliant on oil exports, such as crude oil and petroleum.
 In terms its oil reserves, the country is one of the richest in sub-Sharan Africa, ranking 5th after Nigeria, Angola, Sudan, South Sudan, and Uganda.
-Renewable energy in the form of solar power is virtually nonexistent.

-Gabon is among Africa’s biggest crude oil producers.
+Gabon is one of Africa’s biggest crude oil producers.
 However, the country aims to diversify its economy by further developing its agriculture, fisheries, technology, and ecotourism sectors.

-Gabon’s total electricity production in 2015 was 199 kilotonne of oil equivalent (ktoe), with 51.7% produced from hydropower sources and 48.2% from fossil fuels.
-The country’s final consumption of electricity was 169 ktoe.

-As of 2014, 15% of rural areas had electricity.
+Nearly two-thirds of the population of Gabon has access to electricity.
+However, rural electrification remains limited - only 15% of rural areas had electricity as of 2014.
 The country aims to provide electricity to 85% of rural areas by 2025 and universal access to electricity by 2035.
+Most of Gabon's rural population is dependent on biomass fuels for cooking and heating, such as wood and charcoal.

+Energy sources

 Oil

 Gabon, a former OPEC member (1975–1994) that rejoined in 2016, is the sixth-largest oil producer in sub-Saharan Africa.

 The first national oil company was the Société Nationale Petrolière Gabonaise but it was disbanded in 1987.
 The government of Gabon controls all petroleum and mineral rights within the state.
 In 2011 a presidential decree created the Gabon Oil Company (GOC).
 This new entity works in partnership with international companies operating in Gabon and operates two fields: Obangue and Remboue.

+As of 2023, Gabon produces about 200,000 barrels a day (bpd) of crude oil.

+Biofuels and waste

 Hydropower

-Hydropower accounts for 11% of Gabon's electric power consumption in 2013.
+Hydropower accounted for 3% of Gabon's electric power supply in 2022.

+Climate change commitments

+Gabon’s economy remains heavily dependent on oil and other natural resources, leaving it exposed to global market shifts and climate-related risks.
+In 2023, the country accounted for just over 0.04% of global greenhouse gas emissions (24.7 million tonnes).
+Gabon has pledged to stay carbon neutral beyond 2050 and, with adequate support, aims to maintain net carbon removals of 100 million tons CO2 equivalent per year beyond that date.
+It also seeks to expand its renewable energy sector.